 This is one of the most important ways you can empower women.
 Young women are deeply influenced by their role models, so make sure you’re a good one.
-Admire strong women, celebrate different types of beauty, empower women with kindness, and encourage women to make their aspirations a reality.
+Celebrate different types of beauty, empower women with kindness and strength, and encourage women to make their aspirations a reality.

 Having access to clean water is a basic need that many of us take for granted.
-But not everyone has clean water, and women are often excluded from the allocation of water resources which can have negative impacts on women’s health and economic opportunity.
+But not everyone has clean water, and women are often excluded from the allocation of water resources.
+This can then result in negative impacts on women’s health and economic opportunity.
 Women empowerment organizations like CARE help provide clean water resources to communities and involve women in the decision-making processes—helping them obtain jobs and fair access to water.
 CARE also helps establish better sanitation facilities in schools to improve women’s health.

 Whether you find a mentorship program in your community or focus on inspiring your friends and sisters, being a mentor is a great way to inspire young women.
 Gather a group of gals and encourage them to participate in an empowerment activity.